epn-vespa/tutorials/misc/vespa-portal/vespa-portal.md

 **Target Name**: Start typing a Solar System object name — IAU names are expected.
 The quaero name resolver is available for field completion and disambiguation.
 If a target class is already selected, the name resolver will only look for targets in this class - uncheck this if you don't get the expected results.
 When using quaero, all known aliases of the target are included in the query.

 **Coordinates**: To search by coordinates (in "*Location*" panel) first select a spatial frame type — this will adapt the nature of coordinates to enter.
-Using "*None*" may speed up the request if no coordinates are provided.

 **Longitudes**: In body-fixed coordinates, longitudes always range from 0° to 360° eastward (IAU planetocentric convention).